ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

 par(mfrow = c (2,2))
 ```

-    Interpretation
+Interpretation:

 The best model that was selected by R contained the following variables: Overall.Qual, BsmtFin.SF.1, and Gr.Liv.Area.

 Also, the proposal of the computer has a higher adjusted R2 than the manually created model.
 Nonetheless, before concluding that it is indeed better, the new regression model was plotted to see what its graphs looked like and to determine whether they comply with the necessary assumptions.
 And, as can be seen, the model contains fewer outliers/influential observations than the one that was first graphed in this paper (before all outliers were eliminated to improve the model).
 Hence, perhaps it would be more appropriate to use the model created by the subset's method to predict the pricing of houses in Ames Iowa.